HOW NORI SEAWEED IS MADE

 In the early germination process, oyster shells are used to attach nori seedling to nets.

-Temperature has to be just right for seedlings to germinate properly.
+The temperature has to be just right for seedlings to germinate properly.
 Once the germinated nori seaweed attaches to the cultivation net, it is refrigerated until conditions are ideal for installation into the sea bed.

 Nori seaweed buds must dry above sea level, during low tide, to prevent algae growth and encourage germinated buds to grow for about a month, until they are ready for harvest.